ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-message-identifier-overview}

-This section describes the SATP message-types, the format of the messages exchanged between two gateways, the format for resource descriptors and other related parameters.
+This section describes the SATP message types, the format of the messages exchanged between two gateways, the format for resource descriptors and other related parameters.

-The mandatory fields are determined by the message type exchanged between the two gateways (see Section 7).
+The mandatory fields are determined by the message type exchanged between the two gateways (see section {{<satp-Stage0-section}}).

 ## SATP Message Digital Signatures and Key Types